manishk169/Foodify-Food_Ordering_Rest_API/README.md

-# 🍔 Food Ordering REST API
+# 🍔 FOODIFY- Food Ordering REST API

 A simple RESTful API for managing a food ordering system.
 Built with **Spring Boot** and **MySQL**, this API allows users to browse menu items, place orders, and manage their accounts.